jbush001/NyuziToolchain/README.md

 (On Fedora, replace python-dev with python-devel)

-On MacOS, I'd recommend installing a package manager like MacPorts (https://www.macports.org/) to install/upgrade these.
+Building on MacOS requires a bit more finesse.
+You will need to use the App Store app to download XCode for the command line host compiler.
+I'd recommend installing a package manager like MacPorts (https://www.macports.org/) to obtain the remaining dependencies.
+Be sure to a new terminal to do the build after installing MacPorts, because it installs alternate versions of the tools and updates the PATH.
+Most of the libraries should already be installed by default, but Apple likes their command line utilities... finely aged... so bison will be out of date and won't work. *However*, if you upgrade flex, you'll get a build error, so you'll want to use the system supplied version.
-You will need to use the App Store app to download XCode for the host compiler.
-Most of the libraries should already be installed by default, but Apple likes their command line utilities... finely aged... so flex and bison will be out of date and won't work.
 Here's the port command to install the dependencies:

-    sudo port install cmake bison flex swig swig-python
+    sudo port install cmake bison swig swig-python

 ### Compiling